jfrog/charts/stable/xray/README.md

 ```

 ### External Databases

+**For production grade installations it is recommended to use an external PostgreSQL and MongoDB with a static password**

 There is an option to use external database services (MongoDB or PostgreSQL) for your Xray.

 #### MongoDB